·

 18. Dubai is constantly changing

-We don’t get to go to Dubai every year, but each time we have, it has been significantly different to the time before.
+We don’t get to go to Dubai every year, but each time we have, it has been significantly different from the time before.

-Whole parts of the city spring up in just a short period of time.
+Whole parts of the city spring up in just a short period.
+Since we last visited, Dubai hosted the World Expo, building a whole new art of town for it.
 There are new metro stations and attractions every time we go.
 I know it will not be long before I have to update my posts on what to do in Dubai.

 Now that you know the 18 things you need to know before visiting Dubai with kids…